Accessibility Statement

 Legal Context

-The implementation of Article 47 of the law of February 11, 2005 on equal opportunities stipulates that all online public services must be accessible to everyone.
+The implementation of Article 47 of the French Law of 11 February 2005 on equal rights and opportunities states that all online services provided by the government must be accessible to everyone.

 An accessible website is one that allows people with disabilities to access its content and features without difficulty.

-Navigate using a screen reader and/or a braille display (used in particular by blind and visually impaired users)
+- Navigate using a screen reader and/or a braille display (used primarily by blind or visually impaired individuals)

-Customize the site's display according to their needs (text enlargement, color adjustments, etc.)
+- Customize the display according to their needs (text enlargement, color adjustments, etc.)

-Navigate without using a mouse (using the keyboard only, via a touchscreen, by voice, or any other adapted device)
+- Navigate without a mouse (using only a keyboard, touch screen, voice input, or any other adapted device)

-To ensure this, the website must comply with current standards during its creation and updates.
+To ensure accessibility, the website must comply with current standards during both development and updates.

 Accessibility Statement

-RATP is committed to making its websites and mobile applications accessible in accordance with Article 47 of Law No. 2005-102 of February 11, 2005.
+RATP Dev is committed to making its websites and mobile applications accessible in accordance with Article 47 of Law No. 2005‑102 of 11 February 2005.

-To this end, it is implementing the strategy and actions detailed in its multi-year accessibility plan, currently being drafted.
+To this end, the company is implementing a strategy and actions described in its multi‑year accessibility plan, currently under preparation.

-This accessibility statement applies to the website: https://www.ratpdev.com/fr/RATP DEV
+This accessibility statement applies to the website: RATP DEV

 Compliance Status